Fooftilly/kokoro-extension/README.md

 ## Prerequisites

 - **Node.js** and **npm** installed for building the extension.
-- **Kokoro-FastAPI Server**: You need a running instance of the Kokoro TTS server (e.g., running locally via Docker) for the extension to generate audio.
+- **Kokoro-FastAPI**: You need a running instance of the Kokoro TTS server (e.g., running locally via Docker) for the extension to generate audio.
 See more at [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI).

 ## Installation & Build